Yvand/AzureRM-Templates/Templates/DTL-SharePoint-FullConfig/README.md

 * Add-ins service application is provisioned and an app catalog is created.
 * 2 app domains are set (1 for for each zone of the web application) and corresponding DNS zones are created.
 * Latest version of claims provider [LDAPCP](https://ldapcp.com/) is installed and configured.
-* A 2nd SharePoint server can optionally be added to the farm.
+* Multiple SharePoint Web Front End servers can optionally be created.

 ## Remote access and security